 How many units are required to complete the program?

 All graduate comics students must complete 60 units to earn their MFA.

 There are 12 units in each of the 3 summer sessions.
-Students are enrolled in 6 units in the fall and spring semesters in between summer sessions.
-During the fall and spring semesters, CCA graduate cartoonists are considered part-time students unless they opt to enroll in 3 additional non-required units.
+Students are enrolled in 6 units in the Fall and Spring semesters in between Summer sessions.

 Can international students apply?